 Are the results relevant?

-Look for: Search that tailors results to each individual visitor.
-It takes other visitor journeys into account, rather than one that returns the same result to everyone.
+Look for: Search that tailors results to each individual visitor rather than one that returns the same result to everyone.
+It should take similar visitor journeys into account to help deliver the best experience.

 How will it scale with your business?